houdaBsl/spamDetection/README.md

 # spamDetection
-This is a small  spam detection model./n
+This is a small  spam detection model.
 Contains a data set of one feature(message) and target (spam or ham) .
 Contains a small interface for testing the model ( i have used Gradio ).
 (sorry for implementing every thing in the same notebook)